RetroCraft/automation/README.md

 Run `reset` to delete all Todoist tasks and clear the Firestore cache.
 Run `token` and follow instructions to create an OAuth token in the working directory.

+### d2l-todoist

+One-way sync from D2L to Todoist.

+Requires D2L email and password in `d2l.auth.json`.
+Deployed to Google Cloud Functions and attached to Cloud Scheduler every half hour with Pub/Sub.